ProAccess/place-image/readme.md

 `\usepackage{layouts} % allows calculating width relative to latex/pdf page width \usepackage{wrapfig} % enables text wrap-around of figures \usepackage[export]{adjustbox}  % must include to enable additional positioning`

-Again, these package statements already are in following two template versions included on this site, either of which you can use for Pandoc conversion into latex/pdf documents:
+Again, these package statements already are in the following two template versions included on this site, either of which you can use for Pandoc conversion into latex/pdf documents:

 -   default.latex — The default latex template by Pandoc author John MacFarlane, to which I added those statements.